 But before you delete this folder you have to rename it first and determine if it’s safe to delete it.
 Renaming is probably the best way to see if you’ll have any problems with the folder, because it’s still here, only under the other name.
 When you make sure that there are no problems after you rename the folder, you can delete it.

 Delete The Software Distribution Files

-Software distribution folder related to windows update service so before delete first we need to stop the Windows update service.
+Software distribution folder related to Windows update service so before delete first we need to stop the Windows update service.

-- Right-click on it and select properties then select the option “Stop” to stop the service.
+- Right-click on it and select the option “Stop” to stop the service.

-After stopping the service, press “Win + E” to open the File Explorer and navigate to the following location.
+- Now press “Windows key + E” to open the File Explorer and navigate to the following location.

-Select all the files and folders in it and then delete them by pressing the Delete key on your keyboard.
+- Select all the files and folders in it and then delete them by pressing the Delete key on your keyboard.

 Now, go back to the SoftwareDistribution folder and then open the “DeliveryOptimization” folder.
 Again, delete all the folders and files in this folder.

 That’s it.
-Now Start your windows update service on services windows and Just restart your system, and you should no longer have a problem where Windows is installing an update over and over
+Now Start your Windows update service on services windows and Just restart your system.
+And you should no longer have a problem where Windows is installing an update over and over

 Fix Using Windows Updates Troubleshooter